abhishektripathi24/platform-setup/postgres/README.md

     GRANT CONNECT ON DATABASE mydatabase TO readonly;
     GRANT USAGE ON SCHEMA myschema TO readonly;
     GRANT SELECT ON ALL TABLES IN SCHEMA myschema TO readonly;
+    GRANT SELECT ON ALL SEQUENCES IN SCHEMA myschema TO readonly;
     ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT SELECT ON TABLES TO readonly;
+    ALTER DEFAULT PRIVILEGES IN SCHEMA myschema GRANT SELECT ON SEQUENCES TO readonly;

     -- Read/write role
     CREATE ROLE readwrite;